 Basic Bank Accounts

-If you have been experiencing money problems and with advice have entered into a debt management plan that included the bank or building society getting less than the contractual payment they may freeze your account.
-The bank may be reluctant to re-opening the account so switching to a new bank and opening a basic bank account would be advisable.
+If you have been experiencing money problems and with advice have entered into a Debt Management Plan (DMP) that included the bank or building society getting less than the contractual payment they may freeze your account.
+The bank may be reluctant to ‘unfreeze’ the account so switching to a new bank and opening a basic bank account would be advisable.
 If there is a balance in your account, the bank cannot refuse you access.

 We recommend when entering into any form of debt solution with your creditors, whether formal or informal, that you open a safe bank account.
-A safe bank account is one with a bank or building society with which you have no debts associated with them e.g. no loans, no credit card with the bank, no mortgage or overdrafts or have given a personal guarantee.
+A safe bank account is one with a bank or building society that you don’t have any debt associated e.g. no loans, no credit card with the bank, no mortgage or overdrafts or have given a personal guarantee.

 Most banks have the Current Account Switch Guarantee that will let you switch accounts within seven days.
 Banks will also guarantee your payments in and out of your new account are switched over in time so that you do not miss any regular bills and payments.

 It is important when changing bank accounts to ensure you pay all priority expenses such as mortgage or rent, utilities and housing rates.
 If these are due to be paid around the same time as your bank accounts are due to switch, you should make alternative arrangements, for example paying in advance, to ensure these bills are paid on time.

 When opening a new safe bank account, the bank will usually check to see which basic or current account you are eligible for based on your circumstances.
 If you meet the bank’s criteria for either a basic or a current account, then it is likely that the bank will agree to this with no difficulties.

 When you open an account you will have a choice for making payments or withdrawing money by debit card or from a branch.